hclarke/blog/content/state_machines.md

 Title: state machines
-Date: 2018-04-19 18:00
+Date: 2018-04-19 19:00
 Tags: blag
 Category: blag
 Slug: state-machines
 Summary: dirt simple state machines (in c)
-Status: draft
+Status: published

 Here's a cool trick I stumbled upon for writing state machines.
-Works in C, and many other languages:
+Works in C, and many other languages.

-Each state is a function, and it returns the next state (also a function, but you have to wrap it up in a struct because C doesn't allow recursive typedefs)
+Each state is a function, and it returns the next state (also a function). the outer loop is `loop { state = state(); }`

 here's an example for a state machine to parse the regular expression "(ab)*c"